Portmanteau – Definition, Meaning & Examples

 Portmanteau-01

 The French word portmanteau might not sound familiar to you, but you definitely used it at least once when planning brunch with your “workaholic” friends or discussing Brexit.
 Essentially, this stylistic device represents a linguistic blend, where a clever fusion of two words creates a novel term with both meanings.
 Still bearing with us?
-This article will shed light on the construction of these blends, its suitability in academic writing, and its etymology.
+This article will shed light on the construction of these blends, their suitability in academic writing, and their etymology.

 Portmanteau in a nutshell